 Work experience is a critical factor in gaining future graduate employment.
 We offer a variety of options to gain valuable employability skills, which includes supporting you in work placements and internships that you may wish to undertake.

-All undergraduate students who begin their course in September 2019 can choose to take part in a voluntary two-week (70 hours minimum) work placement in Year 2, or to take a voluntary Work Placement Year, which is a year out between Years 2 and 3 of your degree.
+From September 2019, new undergraduate students on most of our courses can choose to take part in a voluntary two-week (70 hours minimum) work placement in Year 2, or to take a voluntary Work Placement Year, which is a year out between Years 2 and 3 of your degree.

 You’ll be supported throughout this period by a dedicated member of staff within your academic School, and this experience will be recognized appropriately.
 These placements offer a great opportunity to gain valuable experience working in a field relating to your course and you will also develop your communication skills whilst organising the placement.